jvansch1/ycharts-wiki/Support-and-On-Call-Outline.md

 * Make sure you have either the PagerDuty app on your phone, or have SMS alerting enabled in your PagerDuty account.
 * Make sure you have access to our AWS CloudWatch console before you start your on-call period.
 * Reply promptly to inquiries from the Chicago team, even if you don't have a resolution prepared let them know you are addressing it.
 It is always difficult to manage communication across remote teams, but keeping a tight feedback loop between NY and Chicago benefits all of us.
+* Provides a support hand-off to the next engineer on support.
+The point of this is to let anyone who is coming on to support to be made aware of any ongoing issues or things to look out for.

 ## Other Notes
 * If you are scheduled to be on-call while you're on PTO, make sure to schedule coverage with one of your teammates!